U.S. safety board to probe self-driving shuttle crash in Las Vegas

 The crash follows a rising number of incidents involving human drivers behaving improperly or recklessly around self-driving cars.
 There have been 12 crashes in California alone since Sept.
 8 involving General Motors Co’s self-driving unit, Cruise Automation.
 All were the fault of human drivers in other vehicles, GM told regulators.

-The NTSB investigated a May 2016 crash of a Tesla Inc Model S that killed a driver using the vehicle’s semi-autonomous “Autopilot” system.
-In September, the board recommended that auto safety regulators and automakers take steps to ensure that semi-autonomous systems were not misused.
+NTSB investigated a May 2016 crash of a Tesla Inc Model S that killed a driver using the vehicle’s semi-autonomous “Autopilot” system.
+The board recommended in September auto safety regulators and automakers take steps to ensure that semi-autonomous systems were not misused.
+(Reporting by David Shepardson; Editing by Colleen Jenkins)